Lpasquer/Pokemon/README.md

 # Pokemon

-This project is an Angular CLI project for SIR.
+This project is an Angular CLI project for SIR.<br/>
-The goal of this project is to understand how a framework like Angular works.
+The goal of this project is to understand how a framework like Angular works.<br/>
-We fixed the use of the service which receive pokemon's info.
+We fixed the use of the service which receive pokemon's info.<br/>

 ## Development server